JamesBrobin/JamesBrobin/README.md

 50 Compositions in Yellow:
-  - This is a puzzle platformer game based on the idea of teleporting relating to a point.
+  - This is a puzzle platformer game based on the idea of teleporting relative to a point.

 Basic Platformer Engine:
   - This is a platformer engine I made from scratch in Java.
-  - It was used to make the previously mentioned project.
+  - It was used to make the previous project.

 Arrangement:
-  - This is a puzzle game about the complex properties that arise when arranging shapes.
+  - This is a puzzle game about the complex properties that arise from arranging shapes.

 Caldera:
   - This is an open source cybersecurity tool I worked on for a summer internship in high school.
   - I created a data generation tool so that Caldera could be tested on large amounts of data.

 Frontscope:
-  - This is a sub-repository of Numberscope.
   - This is an open source math research tool I worked on for a fall internship in undergrad.
+  - It's official name is Numberscope.
   - I made a grid visualizer based on Ulam's spiral with 9 customizable parameters.
   - You can select any number sequences from the Online Encyclopedia of Number Sequences to test it out.
   - Here's a link to it: https://numberscope.colorado.edu/doc/src/visualizers/Grid/